decorative triad

 • (a co-curricular committee)

-• Led by Sophomore Cell and Molecular Biology and Philosophy Double Major Gabrielle Steffy
+• Led by Junior Cell and Molecular Biology and Philosophy Double Major Gabrielle Steffy

 The Faculty and Staff Interfaith Advisory Board